PetruSoroaga/RubyFPV/README.md

 # Ruby: Digital FPV Radio System
 Ruby is a complete solution (hardware and software) for robust end to end digital radio links, designed specifically for controlling and managing UAVs/drones/planes/cars and other remote vehicles

-You can get Ruby FPV and read more about it here: https://rubyfpv.com/
+You can read more about it and get the Ruby FPV system for free here: https://rubyfpv.com/

 # Licences